Top

 hazardous telephone wire removal

-IPF also continued its eight-year effort to rid the Pass of abandoned, low-hanging telephone wire, which presents a sometimes deadly hazard to wildlife, as was learned in 2023 with the tragic moose death at Difficult Campground.
-Here, volunteers from Reese Henry & Company are carried out some of the last remaining wire below the Weller curve along the valley floor.
+IPF also completed its nine-year effort to rid the Pass of abandoned, low-hanging telephone wire, which presents a sometimes deadly hazard to wildlife, as was learned in 2023 with the tragic moose death at Difficult Campground.
+Here, volunteers from Reese Henry & Company carried out some of the last remaining wire below the Weller curve along the valley floor.

 A good day’s work of wire removal.